 Picture book materials

-The books used were identical to those used in Experiment 1.
+The books used were identical to those used in Experiment 1 (see Figure 1).

 HPP test stimuli

-The stimuli were two different passages, each incorporating one of the two word lists used in this experiment (as well as in Experiment.5 1: Lists 1 and 3).
+The stimuli were two different passages, each incorporating one of the two word lists used in this experiment (as well as in Experiment 1: Lists 1 and 3).
 Each word appeared once in the passage (see Appendix 2 for the two passages).
 Unlike the HPP with isolated word lists, in which the order of words was changed from one list to the next, the passages remained the same across presentations.
 A Yorkshire speaker recorded the passages in a lively child-directed speech style, using a Neumann U87A microphone.
 A single recorded exemplar was used for each passage.
 The passages were constructed with the intention that all non-target content words (nouns, verbs and adjectives) should be unfamiliar to the infants, so that the non-target words would not influence looking times.
 Each passage was 66 syllables long and consisted of five sentences or clauses, three of which contained two target words and two of which contained one each (see Appendix 2; Passage 1 – with List 1 words embedded – was 16690 ms long, and Passage 2 – with List 2 words – was 16610 ms long).